 So, instead of the traditional dinner of Pork and Kraut on New Years Day, I enjoyed an all you can eat lobster buffet for $16.95.
 Talk about a score!
 I was so mad I could only eat two lobsters but I was so full and making a complete mess of the bar.
 Becky was also enjoying some lovely lobsters.
-Every time I turned to talk to her I would catch her subconsciously snickering at my homemade napkin bib which was dripping with butter and shards of lobster shell.
+Every time I turned to talk to her, I would catch her subconsciously snickering at my homemade napkin bib which was dripping with butter and shards of lobster shell.

 I think I began singing a song about how much I loved eating lobster.
 I was no longer 39.
-I was a 4 years old bib wearing, chatterbox that was having the time of her life.
+I was a 4 year old bib wearing, chatterbox that was having the time of her life.
 I realized I was totally rebelling against my traditional New Years Eve/Day customs and was loving every minute of it.
-This was the best New Years ever and I have my amazing friend Becky to thank for making it all possible.
+This was the best New Years ever and I had my amazing friend Becky to thank for making it all possible.
 Check another item off the Bucket List!
 Can't wait to rebel and step outside of my comfort zone even more this year.
 The possibilities are endless!!
 Happy 2013 Everyone!!